Michael-DaSilva/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 In the folder logs/task4 you can find all file for this delivery.

-1_haproxy.cfg --> After docker-compose up --build
-2_haproxy.cfg --> After running docker run -d --network heig --name s1 <imageName>
+1_haproxy.cfg → Configuration file after ha started 2_haproxy.cfg → Configuration file After s1 started
-3_haproxy.cfg --> After running docker run -d --network heig --name s2 <imageName>
+3_haproxy.cfg → Configuration file After s2 started
-dockerps.txt  --> Information about docker ps
+dockerps.txt  → Information about docker ps
-dockerInspectHa.txt --> Information about docker inspect ha
+dockerInspectHa.txt → Information about docker inspect ha
-dockerInspectS1.txt --> Information about docker inspect s1
+dockerInspectS1.txt → Information about docker inspect s1
-dockerInspectS2.txt --> Information about docker inspect s2
+dockerInspectS2.txt → Information about docker inspect s2

 If we compare the 3 file (1_haproxy-cfg -> 3_haproxy.cfg) we can see that we don't have an history about all container who in joined the cluster.
 Every time that a container is joined the cluster it rewrite the file haproxy.cfg.
 It could be better to have an history of all joined container.